-Our Transformation journey
+Our transformation journey

 Our Group Transformation Manager, supported by our executive leadership team, is responsible for executing and monitoring our B-BBEE transformation strategy across our South African operations.
-Transformation is overseen by the Social and Ethics Working Committee and the Board’s Social and Ethics Committee.
+Transformation is overseen by the Social and Ethics Working Group and the Board’s Social and Ethics Committee.
 We follow best practices and align our activities with the 10 Principles of the United Nations Global Compact.
-We operate according to high standards of responsibility, ethics and accountability.
+We operate according to high standards of responsibility, ethics and acability.

 Our B-BBEE scorecard

-We monitor our scores across the five elements of the B-BBEE scorecard, as set out below.We have strategies to improve our scores across all of these elements except for ownership.
+We monitor our scores across the five elements of the B-BBEE scorecard, as set out below.
+We have strategies to improve our scores across all of these elements except for ownership which we are unable to influence as a listed entity.
+Our B-BBEE verification timeline runs from September to August, and we were issued our B-BBEE certificate at the end of August 2023.

 This report describes our progress, targets and outlook regarding our transformation journey.
 Over the years, we have made significant progress in fostering diversity at the Board level, throughout our workforce and within our value chain.
 In 2023, we achieved a Level 2 B-BBEE rating for the first time.
-The challenge ahead of Famous Brands is maintaining this rating, despite potential changes to B-BBEE legislation.
+The challenge ahead is maintaining this rating, despite potential changes to B-BBEE legislation.

 Ownership